shimizu-izumi/Extra-AoA-Info/README.md

 Currently, it does four things:
 * Adds dynamic DPS values to all AoA and some vanilla weapon tooltips
-* Adds dynamic Energy/sec values all AoA Blasters
+* Adds dynamic Energy/sec values to all AoA Blasters
 * Adds Armour value differences on armour pieces

 Currently broken things: